WorkingCodePod/workingcode/src/discord-coc/index.md

 - Continued one-on-one communication after requests to cease
 - Publication of non-harassing private communication

+Note that **colorful language** (swear words, in all of their various forms) is intentionally not on this list.
+Our Discord server is not a puritanical space.
+There is an assumption that we are all adults and as a result we don't shy away from use of language that might not be appropriate in all workplaces.
+As long as colorful language doesn't veer into harassment, as defined above, it is not in violation of this Code of Conduct.

 ## Reporting

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact the admins.
 They'll respond as promptly as they can.